YaleDHLab/lab-workshops/bookworm/ReadMe.md

 ### Initializing a new project

 * `bookworm init`
-* You can leave the default name or change it
+* You can leave the default name of the Bookworm, or change it to something like "Congressional Data"
-* mysql password
-* mysql username
+* The Client Password should be already set to `bookwormpw`, so you can hit return.
+* The Client Usernaame should already be set to `bwadmin`, so you can hit return.

+### Building the Bookworm
 * `bookworm build all`